Fathers’ rights in Australia: How to get more time with your child post-separation

 The Family Law Act does not specify one parent as inherently superior to the other.
 The legislation makes it clear the child’s best interests is a paramount consideration.
 A child’s right to spend time with the parent is secondary to that child’s safety if that time with the parent could expose the child to an unacceptable risk issue.

-The legislation requires the court to consider how parents have cared for the children in the past.
+The legislation requires the court to consider how parents have cared for their children in the past.
 This consideration is one of the many in determining what orders to make in the child’s best interest.

 Potential scenarios and outcomes for parents